-This section provides additional analyses of FT-LABOR-LLM’s prediction behavior when there is a gap between the calendar years of the current job and the previous job in a transition.
+This section provides additional analyses of FT-LABOR-LLM's prediction behavior when there is a gap between the calendar years of the current occupation and the previous occupation in a transition.
 Let $\text{year}_{i, t}$ denote the calendar year of the $t^{\text{th}}$ transition of individual $i$, where $\text{year}_{i, t-1}$ is the calendar year of the previous transition (only defined for $t > 1$).
 Specifically, we focus on transitions with $t > 1$ such that $\text{year}_{i, t} = \text{year}_{i, t-1} + 2$, i.e., the gap size is exactly one calendar year, to reduce computational resource requirements.
 To create the dataset, we randomly sample 500 transitions from the test split of each survey dataset, resulting in a total of 1,500 transitions.

-Using the FT-LABOR-LLM model fine-tuned on the mixture training data, we compute the predicted probability of landing at job $y_{i, t}$ in calendar year $\text{year}_{i, t}$ as:
+Using the FT-LABOR-LLM model fine-tuned on the mixture training data, we compute the predicted probability of landing at occupation $y_{i, t}$ in calendar year $\text{year}_{i, t}$ as:

-where covariates $x_{i, \leq t}$ and past jobs $y_{i, < t-1}$ are omitted in the conditional part for simplicity.
+where covariates $x_{i, \leq t}$ and past occupations $y_{i, < t-1}$ are omitted in the conditional part for simplicity.
 This is referred to as the \textbf{direct prediction}.
 We also compute the \textbf{compound prediction} as:

 Computing the compound prediction for a single transition requires approximately $2 \times |\mathcal{Y}| \approx 700$ model inferences, making this experiment computationally expensive.

 Finally, we compare the agreement between the direct prediction and the compound prediction using the 1,500 transitions; the log probabilities are found to be highly correlated, with a correlation coefficient of $0.93$.